What is the difference between a marathon and a ultra-marathon?

 7. Toilets

 In marathons you typically get aid stations every couple of miles.
 In the Virgin Money London Marathon there is just shy of 30 aid stations.
-That’s an aid station every couple of kilometres which means there is certainly no shortage of portaloos.
+That’s an aid station every couple of kilometres which means there is certainly no shortage of toliets.

 In ultra marathons you don’t have this luxury, aid stations are usually spread much further apart and very rarely have toilets so when you got to go you just must pray, you’re not in the middle of a desert and can find a bush to hide behind.